The December 2020 stimulus and COVID relief bill has two major features that impact student loan borrowers.

 If you had your tax refund seized on or after March 13, 2020, you need to make sure your address is current in the Department of Education system.
 Call 800-621-3115 to make sure they mail your check to the right address.

-According to Yahoo Finance, the student loan stimulus plan gives employers a tax deduction for paying employees’ student loans.
-The measure is temporary and must be renewed by January 2021.
+According to CNBC, the student loan stimulus plan gives employers a tax deduction for paying employees’ student loans.
+The measure is now in effect through at least 2025.

 Corporate lobbyists have worked to pass tax-free employer student loan assistance for years.